dotnet/sdk/documentation/TemplateEngine/api/Inside-the-Template-Engine.md

 ### [IComponentManager](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Abstractions/IComponentManager.cs)

-ComponentManager is responsible for loading components provided by Host from ITemplateEngineHost.BuiltIns, but additional components can be added via IComponentManager.AddComponent or they are dynamically loaded from TemplatePackage during scanning similar to templates.
-ComponentManager implementation is not publicly accessible, however it is used when default implementation of IEngineEnvironmentSettings is used.
+`ComponentManager` is responsible for loading components provided by the host from `ITemplateEngineHost.BuiltIns`.
+Additional components can be added via `IComponentManager.AddComponent`.
+Similar to templates, components are also dynamically loaded from `TemplatePackage`s during scanning. `ComponentManager` implementation is not publicly accessible; however, it is used when default implementation of `IEngineEnvironmentSettings` is used.

 ### [IEnvironment](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Abstractions/IEnvironment.cs)